jakkodejong/runanalysis/Markdown.md

-# Recipe for data tidying as in 'run_analysis.R'
+data# Recipe for data tidying as in 'run_analysis.R'

 The used dataset was obtained from UCI (reference: Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.)